 PLEASE READ THIS UPDATE: Kendall is now in another, more serious, fight for his life, as he was diagnosed in October 2018 with Lymph Melanoma while working in Dubai, and is receiving costly treatments which are not covered by his medical insurance.
 PLEASE DONATE any amount to help this hero today.
 To find out more, please CLICK HERE.

-EDA KRAV MAGA INSTRUCTOR FIGHTS OFF 11 ATTACKERS AND SAVES FAMILY
+EDA KRAV MAGA TRAINEE FIGHTS OFF 11 ATTACKERS AND SAVES FAMILY

 In November 2017, Chris, his partner, children, and his parents were holidaying and boating, when they became the target of a violent, pre-planned gang attack.